JoeKnittel/joeknittel.github.io/_posts/2021-02-14-Managing-Databases-Using-SQL-and-Interacting-with-them-in-R.md

 We’ll do the following:

-1. Describe what databases are, consider why we might use a database rather than, say, a spreadsheet, and list some common database management systems
+1. Describe what databases are; consider why we might use a database rather than, say, a spreadsheet; and list some common database management systems
 2. Discuss database servers, how to set one up locally, and the credentials required for logging into the server
 3. Introduce some common SQL commands, try a few out, and load up a database from a .sql file
 4. Set up a DBI connection to a database in R